Types of Frozen Desserts

 Add an Italian touch to your menu by offering your customers some gelato options.
 This refreshing frozen treat is known for its array of flavors and eye-catching presentations in a gelateria.
 Gelato ice cream parlors are popular for making mounds of colorful gelatos using gelato mix.
 Gelato tubs are then garnished with their corresponding fruit wedges, aromatic herbs, and bars of chocolate for an impressive display.
 Gelato is an excellent option for the menus of fine dining restaurants, chic cafes, and beach-town boardwalks.

 - What Is Gelato?
 Gelato is made using milk, cream, ice, and sugar.
-Fruit flavorings, nut butters, and fresh herbs can also be added to achieve vibrant flavors and bold colors.
+Fruit flavorings, nut butter, and fresh herbs can also be added to achieve vibrant flavors and bold colors.
 It contains 3.25%-8% butterfats and 12%-16% sugar.

-- Best Machine For Gelato: Gelato Machines - A gelato maker lightly whips air into the gelato mix during the freezing process to give it a rich mouthfeel.
+- Best Machine For Gelato - Gelato Machines: A gelato maker lightly whips air into the gelato mix during the freezing process to give it a rich mouthfeel.
 The gelato is dispensed from the machine into a bin which is then stored in a dipping cabinet at 15 degrees Fahrenheit to keep it nice and soft for scooping.

 Gelato vs Ice Cream

-Gelato and ice cream are both scoopable frozen dairy desserts made with dairy and cream, however, the ratios of these ingredients set them apart.
+Gelato and ice cream are both scoopable frozen dairy desserts made with dairy and cream, but the ratios of these ingredients set them apart.
 The difference between ice cream and gelato is that ice cream contains a minimum of 10% fat, while gelato only features 3.25%-8% fat.
 Gelato is only 25%-30% air, while ice cream has 50% air whipped into the mixture, making gelato feel denser than ice cream.
 Gelato is also softer to scoop than ice cream because it is stored at a higher temperature (15 degrees Fahrenheit) than ice cream (0 degrees Fahrenheit).

 Gelato vs Custard